pelagos-consulting/HIP_Course/README.md

 ### AMD backend

 It is advisable to use an AMD graphics card that ROCM supports.
-Other AMD GPU's work unofficially, but you can expect undefined behaviour.
+Other AMD GPU's work unofficially, but you can expect the occasional undefined behaviour and things not working like they should.

 ### NVIDIA backend